raitucarp/paratree/README.md

 # Paratree

 Utility for parsing paragraph into linked structure of sentences and words, for node.js.
-Also include builtin method for paragraphs, sentences, and words.
+Also include builtin method to navigate and get detail information for paragraphs, sentences, and words.

-# Install
+## Install

 ```
 npm install paratree --save
 ```

-# Usage
+## Usage

 ```javascript
 const Paratree = require('paratree');